-Personal injury actions are based on the negligent behavior or breach of a duty of care held by an allotted person.
-This may be visible through the negligent actions of the operator of a motor vehicle operator or the negligent failure of a company to warn of a product defect.
-Regardless of the reasoning behind it, far too many of these personal injury accidents result in the loss of life for a loved one, you may have the ability to file a wrongful death claim.
+Filing a wrongful death claim is based on the negligent behavior or breach of a duty of care held by another person.
+This may be visible through the negligent actions of the operator of machinery or the negligent failure of a company to warn of a product defect.
+If negligent behavior on behalf of a party results in the death of a loved one, you may have the ability to file a wrongful death claim.
 Although nothing can bring back a loved one, it can help you secure financial stability, both present and future, for the remaining family members.
 In accidents involving death, it is important that you consult an experienced personal injury attorney to hold the responsible party financially accountable and give your family a sense of closure.

 Wrongful death claims can be filed within two years of the deceased person’s death.
 Common wrongful death actions stem from the following accidents: